saschwarz/angular2-gestures-slides/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.

-It also uses the awesome (reveal.js)[http://lab.hakim.se/reveal-js/#/] for the actual presentation.
+It also uses the awesome [reveal.js](http://lab.hakim.se/reveal-js/#/) for the actual presentation.

-## Deploying to Github Pages

-Run `ng github-pages:deploy` to deploy to Github Pages.